mastersign/Mastersign.ConfigModel/docfx_project/articles/sources.md

 Description: Description from file
 ```

-String sourcing only works on model classes derived from `ConfigModelBase`.
+String sourcing only works on model classes derived from `ConfigModelBase`
+or on classes implementing `IDictionary<string, object>`.

 Explicit string values from the sourcing model supersede sourced strings.
 In the example above, the value `Value B` for `B` supersede the sourced